 Thor’s Tipi won’t be around for much longer, so best believe we’ll be making the most of it while it’s still around.

-Taking up residence at The Principal York, Parliament Street (York) and Leeds City Centre, guests can enjoy one last mulled wine during Twixmas, with all Yorkshire locations closing on 2nd January.
+Taking up residence at The Principal York and at two Leeds City Centre locations, guests can enjoy one last mulled wine during Twixmas, with the locations closing on 1st January.

 Enjoy beers, festive tipples, boozy hot chocolates and more, alongside the absolutely delicious Yuzu Street Food.
 Find out more here.